tsevans/SaleMail/README.md

 ___Step 1.___

-[Click here](https://www.python.org/ftp/python/3.6.1/python-3.6.1-macosx10.6.pkg) to download the latest version of Python (version 3.6.1), and then follow the default installation instructions.
+[Click here](https://www.python.org/ftp/python/3.6.1/python-3.6.1-macosx10.6.pkg) to download the latest version of Python (version 3.6.1) and follow the default installation instructions.
 <br></br>
 <br></br>
 ___Step 2.___

-Once Python is installed, open the terminal, which looks like this:
+When you have completed the Python installation, open the terminal.
+The icon looks like this:

 ![Terminal Icon](http://media.idownloadblog.com/wp-content/uploads/2015/01/Terminal-icon-Yosemite-220x220.png)
 <br></br>